All Episodes

 I understand you guys had great breakout sessions.

-Uh my team, each of whom were taking copious notes during the course of these respective breakout sessions, will issue a report or a summary of the conversation.
+My team, each of whom were taking copious notes during the course of these respective breakout sessions, will issue a report or a summary of the conversation.

 It will be distributed to each of the participants in those respective discussions.

-We will then ask for concrete ideas, either about substance or process, and we will ask that you get those back so that we can then issue a final report coming out of this conversation in 30 days.
+And we will ask that you get those back so that we can then issue a final report coming out of this conversation in 30 days.

 It's meaningless.

-It is designed to show Obama making progress, Obama leading, Obama snapping the whip, Obama getting these recalcitrant little kids that are members of the Congress and the Senate into gear.
+It is designed to show Obama making progress, Obama leading, Obama snapping the whip, Obama getting these recalcitrant little kids that are members of Congress and the Senate into gear.

 Professor Obama, a report on all the conversations.

-What everybody said will be reported back to him in 30 days, and a report will sent back to those so they can remember what they said, and they can see what others said.
+What everybody said will be reported back to him in 30 days, and a report will sent back to those so they can remember what they said.

-In in in in 30, in 30 day concrete, this is nothing about substance, by the way.
+This is nothing about substance, by the way.

-This is pure worthless, hilarious, nothing but process.
+This is pure, worthless, hilarious, nothing but process.

 So it was time to turn to the students.